LoraCode/Expense-Tracker-Express-App/README.md

 # Expense-Tracker Express App
-Expense-Tracker stores users, and allows each particualr user to log their own expenses.
-The app is meant to provide full control over one user's log history, and it utilizes Auth to seperate and distinct each transaction logged from their presented user.
+Expense-Tracker stores users, and allows each particular user to log their own expenses.
+The app is meant to provide full control over one user's log history, and it utilizes Auth to separate and distinct each transaction logged from their presented user.

 https://secret-chamber-19793.herokuapp.com/